djtoler2/Deployment6/README.md

     * ##### _2 Route Tables_

 > ```
-> cd terraformInit
+cd terraformIni

-> git add .
+git add .
-> git commit -m"pushing infrastructure"
+git commit -m"pushing infrastructure" git push
-> git push
 > ```

 6. #### Configure a load balancer for each region our banking application is deployed in